Scientific strategies to improve your immunity and fight COVID-19: Part Two

 We hope that you can avoid getting an infection by taking the recommended precautions and following our protocol.
 If you do test positive and have a mild case, we recommend monitoring your oxygen saturation with a home pulse oximeter.

-Additionally, continue to take all the supplements mentioned above and in this post, and consider adding the following drugs at the dosages recommended below.
+Additionally, continue to take all the supplements mentioned above and in this post, and consider adding the following drug at the dosage recommended below.

 If you are not able to enroll in any of the current trials, ask your doctor if he/she would prescribe these drugs for off-label use.